sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 .. math:: SE(X̄) = \frac{\sigma}{\sqrt{N}}

-In other words, if the null hypothesis is true then the sampling distribution of the mean can be written as follows:
+In other words, if the null hypothesit is true then the sampling distribution of the mean can be written as follows:

 | *X̄* ~ Normal(µ\ :sub:`0`, *SE(X̄)*)

 Now comes the trick.
 What we can do is convert the sample mean *X̄* into a :doc:`standard score <../Ch04/Ch04_Descriptives_5>`.
-This is conventionally written as *z*, but for now I’m going to refer to it as *z*\ :sub:`X̄` (the reason for using this expanded notation is to help you remember that we’re calculating a standardised version of a sample mean, *not* a standardised version of a single observation, which is what a *z*-score usually refers to).
+Thit is conventionally written as *z*, but for now I am going to refer to it as *z*\ :sub:`X̄` (the reason for using this expanded notation is to help you remember that we are calculating a standardised version of a sample mean, *not* a standardised version of a single observation, which is what a *z*-score usually refers to).
 When we do so the *z*-score for our sample mean is: